rocky-linux/documentation/docs/gemstones/containers/podman.md

 !!! warning

     `generate systemd` is now deprecated and will not receive further features.
-Usage of Quadlet is recommended.
+The usage of Quadlet is recommended.

 Let us now do it with Nextcloud.
 Run: